 This also means that if you’re the only electric guitarist, you’re going to have to resist playing some of those leads in order to play something that’s going to make the band sound full.
 And for the love of everything that’s good, do NOT solo!

 What type of chords you play depends on the song and how well your other instruments (keyboard/synths) are filling up space.
 Just be aware of how the band sounds.
 If it sounds empty or like it needs something more, give it some big open chords.
 This is especially important for big parts of a song like big choruses or bridges.
 It’s all about being conscious of how the band sounds.

 If it’s an electronic song, you may want to play power chords or some 3 note chord inversions.
 Because in this instance, big open chords may muddy up or change the feel of the song.
-(Check out pretty much any of the Hillsong Y&F stuff.
-And one of my favorites is Risen by Covenant Worship.)
+(Check out pretty much any of the Hillsong Y&F stuff on the site.
+Another one of my favorite electronic driven songs is Risen by Covenant Worship.)

 5. Don’t Be Afraid To Not Play

 Verses and down parts of a songs obviously can be left more “empty,” or even just strummed much softer.
 Remember to work the song dynamically.
 If you’re just full in playing big chords or something the whole time, it can get very “boring.”
 So don’t be afraid to sit out and give the song some space in quieter parts of a song.

 A great musician not only knows when to play, but he knows when NOT to play.

 I talk more in depth about this, in this post.